 Skip to main content

 If you’re a merchant, service provider, or any system that receives Sumvin identity credentials — this guide is for you.
-You don’t need to call the Sumvin API to create users or PINTs.
+As a verifier, you don’t call the Sumvin API to create users or sign authorisations.
 Instead, you receive and verify credentials that arrive as HTTP headers on incoming requests.
 You don’t store the identity.
 You check it at the door.
 Every credential is anchored to a — the cryptographic authorisation the user signed.
+A Stamped Mandate is delivered over the API as a PINT (header x-sumvin-pint-token).
+The product name and the wire artifact describe the same thing — read “Stamped Mandate” wherever you see a PINT in the headers and code below.

 What You Receive

 When a Sumvin user (or their AI agent) interacts with your service, the request includes identity credentials as HTTP headers.
-Depending on the verification tier, you receive either: Standard tier (PINT JWT only):
+Depending on the verification tier, you receive either: Standard tier (Stamped Mandate JWT only):

 x-sumvin-pint-token: eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9...